-The impending failure of a residential golf course and its negative affect on property values is becoming more and more prevalent in the USA (2012).
+The impending failure of a residential golf course and its negative affect on property values is becoming more and more prevalent in the USA (2012 - it's now an epidemic in 2015).
 On the evening of January 17, 2012, I attended and spoke at a Home Owners Association meeting held in the clubhouse at Turkey Creek Country Club and Residential Development in Alachua, Florida.
 Alachua is located just north of Gainesville, Florida accessible about five minutes east off I-75.

 Turkey Creek is a residential development of 1,100 residences made up of a mix of town homes, zero-lot lines, single family middle priced and single family $500,000+ homes.
 You can Google the development using Google maps to gain an aerial view of the property and golf course using this address: 11400 Turkey Creek Boulevard, Alachua, FL 32615.

 THE GOLF COURSE HAS BEEN CLOSED SINCE MAY OF 2011.

 We have known that failed golf course communities have put more pressure than normal on home values in golf course communities, but there has been no real national data available (that we can find) to collaborate the notion that a failed golf course in a golf course neighborhood will impact adjacent home values.
 However, it was clearly evident that property suffered greater at Turkey Creek than non-golf course residential properties.

 Here's what happened at Turkey Creek and why:

 Based on sales in Turkey Creek and the area from actual real estate data, house prices fell an average of $21.00 a square foot at Turkey Creek in 2011 over 2010 ($112.00 sq ft in 2010 down to $91.00 in 2011).

 Data from a local real estate brokerage firm provided the following 'real' data: